Feed The People (FTP) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 Feed The People Historical Price

-According to the latest data gathered on Feed The People live price page, the current price of Feed The People is 0.003229USD.
+According to the latest data gathered on Feed The People live price page, the current price of Feed The People is 0.007609USD.
 The circulating supply of Feed The People(FTP) is

 In the past 24 hours, Feed The People has shown a price movement of